Robert Stevenson (civil engineer): Professional career

 Stevenson's work on the Bell Rock and elsewhere provided a fund of anecdotes about the dangers he tended to place himself in and his lucky narrow escapes.
 For example, in 1794, he was aboard the sloop Elizabeth of Stromness, returning from the Orkney Islands, when it became becalmed off Kinnaird Head.
 Unlike others aboard the ship, he had the good fortune to be taken off it and rowed ashore.
 After he left it, a gale arose and drove the ship back to Orkney, where it foundered: All aboard were drowned.
 Another time, he was with a crew of men on the Bell Rock, which was only above the surface of the water at the lowest tide, when one of the crew boats drifted away.
 The remaining boats did not have enough room to carry everyone back to the mainland.
 Once the tide rose, the rock would have been submerged, and anyone not in a boat would have been stranded in the water.
 Luckily, before the tide rose, the Bell Rock pilot boat happened to arrive on an errand to deliver some mail to Stevenson, and thus saved the situation.

 Stevenson served as the engineer to the Northern Lighthouse Board until 1842 - nearly fifty years.
 During that time he designed numerous lighthouses and oversaw their construction and the addition of later improvements to them.
-His many innovations included his choice of light sources and mountings, his reflector design, his use of Fresnel lenses, and his use of rotation and shuttering systems that provided lighthouses with individual signatures — allowing them to be identified by seafarers.
+His many innovations included his choice of light sources and mountings, his reflector design, his use of Fresnel lenses, and his use of rotation and shuttering systems that provided lighthouses with individual signatures (characteristics) — allowing them to be identified by seafarers.
 For this latter innovation, he was awarded a gold medal by King William I of the Netherlands.